6 Tips to Keep Pesky Flies Away From Horses

 Best Natural Fly Repellent for Horses

-"I've been feeding Crushed with Garlic for two weeks.
+"I've been feeding Crushed Garlic for two weeks.
 All three eat it with no issues, and best of all, I don't see any new welts, bumps, or itchy spots on my sensitive-skinned filly.
 Her eyes are less watery, and she seems so much more comfortable, with way less fly spray, and not bundled in a fly sheet in 100-degree weather."

 FIGHT FLIES WITH CRUSHED WITH GARLIC